-You know your cat personality, would it create more stress for them to travel with you or stay at home without you?
+You know your cat’s personality; would it create more stress for them to travel with you or stay home without you?

 In most cases, it is better to leave the cat at home.
-To reduce worries about your cat being left alone one has to find the solution that suit him better.
+However, to reduce worries about your cat being left alone, one has to find a solution that suits him better.

 REDUCE ANXIETY ABOUT LEAVING CATS WHILE ON VACATION

-To reduce anxiety about leaving a cat while on vacation, it is important to know that you have done all that is possible to make your cat comfortable.
+To reduce anxiety about leaving a cat while on vacation, it is essential to know that you have done all possible to make your cat comfortable.

 If you have family members that already live with you, the problem is solved partially.
-The cat is already used to this person, and he will be taken care of.
+The cat is already used to this person and will be taken care of.
+Otherwise, finding someone who can stay at your house or come by very often to feed your cat and stay with him for a bit is essential.

-Otherwise, it is essential to find a person who can stay at your house or come by very often to feed your cat and stay with him for a bit.
-Best would be to have someone your cat is already used, or introduce the person to the cat long before going on holiday, so your cat knows the person and will not freak out because a stranger is coming to the house.
-Already you are missing, for him, it would be an additional stress factor.
+The best would be to have someone your cat is already used to, or introduce the person to the cat long before going on holiday, so your cat knows the person and will not freak out because a stranger is coming to the house.
+Already you are missing; for him, it would be an additional stress factor.

 Ensure that whoever takes care of your cat knows his habits and makes him feel comfortable by reproducing daily routines.

-My cat ignores me after vacation each time, therefore know that this can happen to you as well, it is important to make your cat less stressed as possible.
+My cat ignores me after vacation each time; therefore, know that this can happen to you as well; it is essential to make your cat less stressed as possible.

 Aside from the complexity of the camera, simply seeing your cat may lessen your anxiety.